 ½ cup unsalted butter (if using salted, leave out the salt mentioned later in the recipe)

-2 teaspoons vanilla essence (additionally 2 tablespoons of coffee liqueur)
+2 teaspoons vanilla essence (additionally 2 tablespoons of coffee liqueur is optional)

 3/4 cup maida/ all purpose flour